WFDF Membership provides the following benefits to national organisations and their players:

 - Communication - WFDF is a forum for international discussion on the development of disc sports and sharing of ideas and expertise.
 WFDF disseminates information about disc sports to its members through email lists and its website.

-- Lobbying - WFDF promotes disc sports in the international sporting community through its membership of Sportaccord (GAISF) and IWGA.
+- Lobbying - WFDF promotes disc sports in the international sporting community through its relations to the International Olympic Committee (IOC) as recognised IF, its membership of ARISF, Sportaccord (former GAISF) and IWGA.

-- Credibility - WFDF's membership of Sportaccord (GAISF) and IWGA and its profile on the international sporting landscape can help national associations gain recognition and support from their governments, corporate sponsors and the wider community.
+- Credibility - WFDF's recognition by the International Olympic Committee (IOC) and its membership of ARISF, Sportaccord (former GAISF) and IWGA and its profile on the international sporting landscape can help national associations gain recognition and support from their governments, corporate sponsors and the wider community.

 - Recruitment - Being on WFDF's contact list will attract local and visiting international players to your organisation and events.